 Katherine Harris

-Katherine completed her Bachelor of Podiatry at the University of South Australia.
-After graduating she worked in private practice in Adelaide prior to moving to the beautiful Sunshine Coast.
-Katherine is passionate about lower limb health and enjoys helping people of all ages and abilities achieve their goals and maintain an active lifestyle.
+Katherine holds a Bachelor of Podiatry from the University of South Australia and has built a strong career in podiatry, beginning with her work in private practice in Adelaide before relocating to the Sunshine Coast.
+With a passion for lower limb health, Katherine is dedicated to helping individuals of all ages and abilities achieve their goals and maintain an active lifestyle.

 Katherine is available for Podiatry appointments at our Coolum and Nambour clinics.